dsccommunity/SharePointDsc/README.md

 ### Unreleased

- - xSPFarmSolution

  * Removed Visual Studio project files, added VSCode PowerShell extensions launch file
- * Added xSPDatabaseAAG resource
+ * Added xSPDatabaseAAG and xSPFarmSolution resources
  * Fixed bug with xSPWorkManagementServiceApp schema
  * Added version as optional parameter for the xSPFeature resource to allow upgrading features to a specific version
+ * Fixed issues with kerberos and anonymous access in xSPWebApplication

 ### 0.10.0.0